ilke-kas/real-time-attention-tracker-oculus-vigilis/README.md

 4. Copy the downloaded model to the clonned directory of this repository

 ## Application
+- Note: If you are going to use macOS to run the program please go through these steps after cloning the repository:
+- open UI.py file
+- Change the cv2 video capturing line as

+         self.cap = cv2.VideoCapture(1)

 1. Open Anaconda Prompt
 2. Create Environment